neutrons/multiphonon/README.md

       $ conda config --add channels neutrons
       $ conda install multiphonon

+Information on dependencies of this code can be found at [the conda recipe](/conda-recipe/meta.yaml)
 ## Usage

 ### GetDOS at SNS analysis cluster using jupyter